BurguerJohn/global_perceptual_similarity_loss/README.md

 # Global Perceptual Similarity Loss
-This code aims to extract the maximum amount of information from an already trained PyTorch model and use this information to help train a new model, simply by replacing the loss function in an existing script.
+This code aims to extract the maximum amount of information from an already trained PyTorch model and use this information to help train a new model, making it simple to replace or add to the the loss function in an existing script.

 ## Simple example
 Original Code:
 ```
-loss = nn.L1Loss()
 tensor_1 = torch.rand(1, 3, 504, 504)
 tensor_2 = torch.rand(1, 3, 504, 504)
-loss(tensor_1, tensor_2)
+l2loss = nn.functional.mse_loss(tensor_1, tensor_2)
 ```
 New Code:
 ```